How Google Analytics Help You Assess Vendor Performance

 Google Analytics can also tell a story about your vendors, and gives you the power of an unbiased third party to evaluate individual vendor performance.
 It also augments performance metrics that your vendor should be providing.

 What Google Analytics can tell you

 For example, chat services will never drive a great amount of traffic to your website, so their pages-per-session score will constantly be low.
-They could, however, be supporting a more effective time on site score—meeting or exceeding your expectations.
-See the difference?
+They could, however, be supporting a more effective time on site score — meeting or exceeding your expectations.